embrace-io/embrace-docs/content/ios/log-message-api.md

 Once you start using our alerting feature you can also configure how these are handled on the backend.
 Using the Embrace Dashboard, you can configure email alerts to be sent to your team when certain thresholds are met with logEvents.
-For example, if you have a steady rate of 1% for a give logEvent, then you can set a threshold so that if it rises in a sustained way you get an email sent directly to you.
+For example, if you have a steady rate of 1% for a given logEvent, then you can set a threshold so that if it rises in a sustained way you get an email sent directly to you.

 ## Best Practices